Home

 As envisaged, renewables would account for a little over 30% of the nation’s electricity mix by 2030 – behind the world average of just over 40%, according to the IEA’s projections.
 Towards the middle of the century, the electricity system will be increasingly dominated by renewables and storage.

-Meanwhile, the country will have switched from an exporter of coal to an exporter of clean energy in the form of green hydrogen and its various derivatives.
+Meanwhile, the country will have switched from being an exporter of coal to an exporter of clean energy in the form of green hydrogen and its various derivatives.
 South Africa’s hydrogen will also be used to produce low-carbon steel and other industrial goods, which will be deployed at home or sold abroad.

 The country will also be a key supplier of electric vehicles, which are expected to dominate the global automobile industry in the years ahead.